lupyuen/lupyuen.github.io/src/ox2.md

 Thus we may seek guidance from the [__NuttX Driver for BL602 UART__](https://github.com/apache/nuttx/blob/master/arch/risc-v/src/bl602/bl602_serial.c#L704-L725).

-_Great!
+_Thanks!
 How do we print to BL808 UART?_

 This is how the __BL602 UART Driver__ prints to the Serial Console: [bl602_serial.c](https://github.com/apache/nuttx/blob/master/arch/risc-v/src/bl602/bl602_serial.c#L704-L725)